Skip to content

 By Nathan Taylor, CSP, CHST, Safety Operations Manager | Safety Management Consultant

-logo with person wearing hardhatEvery employer understands the importance of orienting new employees, but not every part of the process needs to be built from scratch.
+logo with outlined person wearing hardhatEvery employer understands the importance of orienting new employees, but not every part of the process needs to be built from scratch.
 If supervisors repeatedly deliver the same basic safety information to every new hire, valuable time and resources may be spent on training that could be delivered more efficiently.

 To help streamline onboarding, AGC offers a Construction Safety Orientation Awareness-Level Training program.
 It covers the most common hazards found in construction.
 The online course combines narrated instruction, photographs, written content, and knowledge checks to provide workers with a baseline understanding of hazard recognition and an increased understanding of safe work practices before they arrive at the jobsite.
 It also covers many safety topics that could be overlooked.